jkarakun/AutomicDemoDMScripts/README.md

   * **Cancel option 1** - Execute the gcloud command:
      `gcloud deployment-manager deployments cancel aemain-demo-v1`
   * **Cancel option 2** - Clicking on the trash icon on the Deployment preview/detail window)

+### Post-Deployment Steps and Information:

+##### Set firewall rules to allow access. . . but not too much access
-7. RDP and SSH firewall rules only permit internal IP addresses from the newly created subnetwork to access the machines.
-It is recommended that you add your personal IP to these rules.
-Determine your IP by searching ["What's my IP" on google.com](https://www.google.com/search?q=whats+my+ip+address) and adding it to the "aemain-allow-rdp" and "aemain-allow-ssh" firewall rule. **Note:** A fully defined IP address needs to have /32 at the end of it.
-EX: 192.168.1.1/32
+RDP and SSH firewall rules only permit internal IP addresses from the newly created subnetwork by default.
+It is recommended that you add **ONLY** your personal IPV4 address(es) or a **VERY LIMITED** CIDR Block.
+(Ex: 192.168.1.1/32 gives access to only that IP address.
+192.168.1.1/24 gives access the range 192.168.1.1 - 192.168.1.255)
+1. Determine your IP by going to [What Is My IP Address](https://whatismyipaddress.com/).
+You will need the IPV4 address.
+2. Add this the "aemain-allow-rdp-???" and "aemain-allow-ssh-???" firewall rule. **Note:** A fully defined IP address needs to have /32 at the end of it.
+For more informaiton EX: 192.168.1.1/32

 8. Additional notes:
    - To access the linux machines you will need to add an ssh key to the VM profile.
    - Passwords are the same as the default passwords for the master environment for now.

-### Post-Deployment Steps and Information:

 ##### Add your GCP project credentials to Automic
 You will need to add your service account credentials to Automic so it can provision temporary VM's for deployments.